 - And none of this even addresses how Shopko allegedly shortchanged Wisconsin over $8 million in sales tax between 2013 and 2016.

 A source close to Sun argues that the company was doing well in 2015, and that its subsequent struggles were largely the result of dollar store pushes into the smaller Midwestern markets where Shopko put its stores — pointing to similar struggles of comparable retailer Fred's.
 Plus continued top-down pressure from Amazon and Walmart.

 Yes, but: Even if we accept this explanation, which is tough to do, it still doesn't explain why Shopko promised severance in January.

 - These were written promises from corporate, not from store managers.

 - Axios has obtained one, sent by the company's head of HR, and it says nothing about severance being conditional on Shopko finding a buyer.

 - All creditors have been made promises — that's why they're creditors — and employees are almost always last in the payback stack.
 But corporate creditors understand the system.
 Most retail employees don't, and therefore have every reason to feel cheated.

 - Sun Capital declined comment, via a spokesman.

-And one of this even addresses how Shopko irresponsible decisions and made money anyway.
+And none of this even addresses how Sun made irresponsible decisions and made money anyway.
 That's not uncommon in private equity.
 The question now is if Sun will adopt the Toys "R" Us model, making good to workers who suffered the consequences of those decisions and who were misled, or if that is the private equity anomaly.